jasperjang/clenvGUI/MAKE_EXE.md

 py setup.py build
 ```

-6. The executable should be found under build\exe.win-amd64-3.10\ as
+6. The executable should be found in the directory within the build directory as
     clenv_gui.exe

 ## In Linux